haybb/WH-Bot/README.md

 A python cryptocurrencies trading bot.

-This program aim to trade in the crypto markets 24h/7 and can be used as a support for several strategies, timeframes, pairs.
+This program aims to trade in the crypto markets 24/7 and can be used as a support for several strategies, timeframes, pairs.
 Education purpose only, use it under your own risks.

 To run this script, you'll need few packages : pandas, numpy, mplfinance, schedule, yfinance, ccxt, datetime, time, warnings.